Continuous Improvement Award

 Shortlisted institutions may be asked to host a site visit by an evaluation panel (or representative) responsible for assessing potential award winners and/or provide demonstrated evidence of improved performance.

-Selection of winners for the award will be completed by August 2017, to enable institutions to be notified so that they can plan travel to attend at the announcement and presentation of the award.
-Awards will be presented at the TEFMA Awards Dinner at the TEM conference in the year of the applications; in Melbourne, September 17 – 20 2017.
+Selection of winners for the award will be completed by mid-late August, to enable institutions to be notified so that they can plan travel to attend at the announcement and presentation of the award.
+Awards will be presented at the TEFMA Awards Dinner at the TEM conference in the year of the applications.

 All member institutions submitting benchmark survey data for the four previous reporting periods are eligible for this award.